-Unlike traditional Clinical Trial Management Systems, cloud-based CTMSs do not require companies to purchase servers, install the application, validate, document, and maintain everything in-house.
-This means there is no need to wait months and months for IT to implement a CTMS.
-Now you can just sign-up online for your dedicated instance of a cloud CTMS and users can start using it in a matter of days.
+Unlike traditional Clinical Trial Management Systems, such as Siebel and IMPACT, cloud based CTMSs do not require companies to purchase servers, install the application, validate, document, and maintain everything in-house.
+This means there is no need to wait months and months for IT to implement a CTMS and other clinical trial management software.
+Now you can just sign-up online for your dedicated instance of a cloud CTMS and clinical project managers can start using it in a matter of days.
 Also, cloud CTMS do not require large upfront investments.
 Rather, payments are typically lower over a five year period and spread out monthly or quarterly, which provides greater flexibility and reduces risk.

 At Intrinsic, we leverage Microsoft Azure with multifactor authentication.
-What does this mean for an end user?
+What does this mean for a clinical trial project managers?
 You are secure!
 Not only are Microsoft’s data centers some of the most advanced in the world but users accessing the CTMS from outside your company’s firewall must go through this authentication process, making sure your data is as safe as can be.
 Multifactor authentication is an additional layer of security that requires users to provide more than one method of authentication to verify the user’s identity in order to log into the system.
 For example, users may have to enter a security code that is emailed or texted, in addition to their username and password.

-Other considerations (or in this case, advantages) of hosting your CTMS in the cloud is reliability.
+Other considerations (or in this case, advantages) of hosting your CTMS and other clinical trial software in the cloud is reliability.
 In techy terms, failover and disaster recovery.
-Microsoft Azure provides built-in failover and geographically dispersed services, so if a cloud-based CTMS server fails, another server will automatically provide the services your cloud CTMS needs and no one will ever notice.
+Microsoft Azure provides built-in failover and geographically dispersed services, so if a cloud based CTMS server fails, another server will automatically provide the services your cloud CTMS needs and no one will ever notice.
 In addition, our CTMS servers are geographically dispersed all around the world, so if a disaster occurs in one country, not only will another server in another country automatically provide service, but your data will always be safe!